 The Government-General Building was demolished in 1995 and work began to restore palace structures in their original forms.
 The rebuilt Gwanghwamun was unveiled in 2010, complete with a new sign not bearing a dictator’s handwriting, and restoration of other buildings is ongoing.
 This is the version of the palace I saw.

-Of Korea’s historical monuments, my grandma wrote, “Their ancient culture was elaborate and lovely and well worth preserving — of which they have done a great job.”
+Of Seoul’s palaces, my grandma wrote, “Their ancient culture was elaborate and lovely and well worth preserving — of which they have done a great job.”
 I couldn’t agree more.